prystasj/maven-groovy-spock-archetype/README.md

 maven-groovy-spock-archetype
 ============================

+This is a spin-off fork from prystasj/maven-groovy-spock-archetype, aimed at fixing/upgrading a couple of archetype pom definitions.
+Specifically,
+1) groovy.version property is updated to 1.8.5
+2) added project.build.sourceEncoding default property as 'utf-8'
+3) maven-compiler-plugin is upgraded to 3.1
+4) maven-surefire-plugin is upgraded to 2.14.1
+5) added includes for **/*Test.groovy and **/*Spec.groovy sources in maven-surefire-plugin configuration

 A Maven archetype for a project that will use Groovy and the Spock testing framework.

 To make the archetype available locally, until an artifact is made available, check it out and install with: